AD | Sponsored Post

 In my previous annual review it was noted that my cholesterol was rising.
 It is still well within safe levels, but as a diabetic they like to keep a close eye on these things.
 It has already been suggested that I start statins once I turn 30 if I am sure we don’t want to have any more children.
 I will be keen to see what my next test of my cholesterol levels show and see if a plan for the future can be made.

 I have been having smear tests since I was 21 (although I believe they are now not given until 25 now here in Scotland).
 I am due my next one in 2020, so I have some time before making that appointment.
-All of the appointments I have are important, and just because a smear test might make you feel uncomfortable it doesn’t mean it can be missed!
+All of the appointments I have are important, and especially the ones for women’s health.
+Just because a smear test might make you feel uncomfortable it doesn’t mean it can be missed!

 Body Composition Scan